SpaceBoxer/flask-performance/README.md

 > app.from_pyfile('config')

-**And, That's ALL**, just go to your https://status.spacebox.fun platform to check your project all API performance in real-time.
+**And, That's ALL**, just go to your https://status.spacebox.fun platform to check your project all API performance stats data in real-time.

 #### 4、Performance problem

-Chance is that you will ask: Will this performance collector affect your project's performance ?
+Chance is that you will ask: Will this performance collector affect my project's performance ?

 the short answer is: yes.